-This activity, which is aligned to the Common Core State Standards (CCSS) for English Language Arts, introduces students to scientific knowledge and language related to the effects of poison upon body systems.
-Students will read content-rich texts, visit The Power of Poison exhibition, and use what they have learned to complete a CCSS-aligned writing task, creating an illustrated text that includes examples of three poisons, indicates what plant or animal uses them and explains their effects.
+This activity, which is aligned to the Common Core State Standards (CCSS) for English Language Arts, introduce students to scientific knowledge and language related to poisons and the effects of poisons on organisms.
+Students will read content-rich texts, visit The Power of Poison exhibition, and use what they have learned to write and illustrate a CCSS-aligned document that investigates poison.